Updated: Oct 29, 2021

 Check out the graph.
 Peaking, on the far left, are people who have virtually no experience and think they know it all.
 Then, as people gain more experience they become aware of their own ignorance and lack of skill.
 People who are true experts recognize their talent, but still lack the supreme confidence of the person who knows nothing.

 Author William Poundstone writes that The Dunning-Kruger Effect is “not a pathological condition.
 It is the human condition”.
-In other words, you have it, but because you’re ignorant, you don’t know you have it.
+In other words, you have it, but because of the nature of the effect, you’re ignorant.
+Therefore you don’t know you have it.

 Think back.
 You can probably remember really enjoying something and knowing you were good at it.
 Singing, for example.
 People may have complimented you on your singing, back then, which encouraged you to think you were great.
 Because you thought you were great, you may have decided to take lessons.
 Or maybe you joined a choir, entered a contest, or auditioned for something.
 At that point, or sometime after that, you probably began to get a clue.
 You began to realize how much better you could be.